 - Other undergraduate example course structures (265kb pdf)

 If you maintain a grade point average of 70% across your studies it is possible to fast-track completion of the diploma by undertaking a course overload (studying an additional subject) each semester.
 The diploma will be awarded on completion of your degree.
 It is not possible to be awarded the diploma without award of the degree.

-If you complete the Diploma in Languages at an appropriate standard, you may be eligible for consideration for entry to the Bachelor of Arts (Honours) if you are a BA student, or for a Postgraduate Diploma in Arts if you are a non-BA student in your completed language discipline.
+If you complete the Diploma in Languages at an appropriate standard, you may be eligible for consideration for entry to the Bachelor of Arts (Honours) if you are a BA student, or for a Graduate Diploma in Arts if you are a non-BA student in your completed language discipline.

 Please note: A major in Chinese commencing at Entry Point 1/Beginners level requires completion of 125 points of Chinese subjects.
 Accordingly, students who complete the Diploma in Languages in Chinese commencing at Entry Point 1/Beginners level will need to complete an additional two subjects in their bachelors course in order to complete the equivalent of a major in Chinese.